cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 Steps to install the `JPS_BASE_LIB` library:

-1. Build the `JPS_BASE_LIB` project
+1. Build the `JPS_BASE_LIB` project.
-2. Go to the `JPS_BASE_LIB/target` directory and copy the main project jar file, `jps-base-lib.jar`, and the entire `lib` folder containing the project dependencies into a temporary directory, let's call it `tmp_jpsBaseLib`.
+2. Go to the `JPS_BASE_LIB/target` directory and copy the main project jar file, `jps-base-lib.jar`, and the entire `lib` folder containing the project dependencies into a temporary directory, let us call it `tmp_jpsBaseLib`.
 3. Run the following command in the terminal (with `py4jps_venv` virtual environment activated):
 ```bash
 (py4jps_venv) $ jpsrm install jpsBaseLib <path_to_the_tmp_jpsBaseLib_directory> --jar jps-base-lib.jar